top of page

 The Bursary is awarded annually, through a strict and rigorous vetting process.
 It has been set by the Penguins Trustees at a maximum amount of £5,000.
 This amount will be reviewed annually by the Trustees.

-If you are interested in applying for our 2019 Bursary award and wish to be considered by us, please click on the buttons below to learn more about the Terms of Reference for the award, and to download an Application Form.
+If you are interested in applying for our 2025 award and wish to be considered by us, please click on the buttons below to learn more about the Terms of Reference for the award, and to download an Application Form.
 Please email completed Application Forms to us at penguinsagainstcancer@outlook.com.
 Thank you.

 Fergus with his proud Dad, Barney